Best Practices for Managing Automotive Warranty and After-Sales Services

 #3 Regular security audits

 Conducting regular security audits and vulnerability assessments is akin to getting a routine health check-up for your IT infrastructure.
-These audits help identify potential weaknesses before they can be exploited.
+These audits help identify potential weaknesses of automotive software systems before they can be exploited.
 By proactively addressing vulnerabilities, you can strengthen your defenses and stay ahead of potential threats.

 #4 Employee training and awareness programs